 If doctors had a dollar for every time their patients made this very common misconception, they may never have to work again!

 If you've ever experienced a painful burning sensation radiating from inside your chest, you're not alone!
-Even I have had the discomfort after a very spicy, but very worth it, Mexican meal.
 While heartburn may be more common than you would expect, it is certainly not the highlight of your day.

 Acid reflux is caused when the throat muscle, which separates the stomach from the food canal, allows acid to seep out of the stomach and into the throat.
-Many times this acid causes heartburn, but not always.
-In the absence of heartburn symptoms, sometimes the first indication that an individual suffers from GERD is the erosion of the hard enamel surface covering the back teeth or molars.
+Many times, this acid causes heartburn, but not always.
+Sometimes the first indication that you may have GERD is the erosion of the hard enamel on back teeth or molars.

 Stomach acid is a very strong acid that can eat away at the enamel on your teeth.
 Your dentist may be the first to notice symptoms of the disease when he or she detects enamel loss.